Home / Classified Science (May 2026)

 Jesse makes a lot of claims but there are two broad themes in his videos that I find the most compelling.

 The first is non-local consciousness.
 We know that the US goverment experimented on US citizens by dosing them with psychedelics for "mind control" tests through MK Ultra.
-We also know that the government studied remote viewing via Project Stargate, and UAPs through various programs like Project Bluebook, AARO, AATIP and others.
+We also know that the government studied remote viewing with Project Stargate, and UAPs through various programs like Project Bluebook, AARO, AATIP and others.

 What hasn't been discussed as broadly is that all of these programs might be studying the same thing from different angles.
 Non-local consciousness.
 Is it that crazy to think that consciousness might act like a field?

+While I'm fairly confident that the government is classifying some import scientific research, what I'm less confident about is the scale and what the implications are for society and technological progress more broadly.
 One possible outcome is that we are all living in a world that is 50 years behind where it should be because major breakthroughs are being classified and then suffocated by government incompetence and secrecy.

 My guess is that reality lies somewhere in the middle.
-I'd bet some meaningful amount of important research is being classified for strategic defense reasons and that it's then advancing at a rate much slower than it would in the private sector due to a combination of the structural limitations of large entities and especially the consequences of having to silo research in order to keep it secret.
+I'd bet some meaningful amount of important research is being classified for strategic defense purposes and that it's then advancing at a rate much slower than it would in the private sector due to a combination of the structural limitations of large entities and the consequences of having to silo research in order to keep it secret.
 But then at a certain point, ideas get rediscovered and it becomes too hard to keep them classified.

-If this is true, it'd imply that the private sector is something like 20 years behind the government and defense contractors, even though we might all be 50 years ahead if the free market was allowed to do its thing.
-Being net 30 years behind might not be all that bad if the alternative is that we'd all be dead because some rogue dictator had access to futuristic tech.
-But then again, we're the only country to have ever used a nuclear weapon.
-Ugh, it's so hard to know what's happening and what the implications are.
-It's much safer to play with the internet.
+If this is true, it'd imply that the private sector is something like 20 years behind the government and defense contractors, even though we might all be 40 years ahead if the free market was allowed to do its thing.
+Being net 60 years behind our potential might not be all that bad if the alternative is that we'd all be dead because some rogue dictator had access to futuristic tech.
+But then again, we're the only country to have ever used nukes.